instadeepai/tunbert/README.md

 ## Tunisian Dialect Identification
-Arabic dialects (TADI): It is a binary classification task consisting of classifying Tunisian dialect and Non Tunisian dialect from an Arabic dialectical dataset.
+Tunisian Arabic Dialects Identification(TADI): It is a binary classification task consisting of classifying Tunisian dialect and Non Tunisian dialect from an Arabic dialectical dataset.

-Identification of Tunisian dialect and Algerian dialect (TAD): It is a binary classification task consisting of classifying Tunisian dialect and Algerian dialect from an Arabic dialectical dataset.
+Tunisian Algerian Dialect(TAD): It is a binary classification task consisting of classifying Tunisian dialect and Algerian dialect from an Arabic dialectical dataset.

 The two datasets are available for download for research purposes: